tezedge/tezedge-snapshots/README.md

 - `node-container-name`: The name of the container the tezedge node resides in
 - `monitoring-container-name`: The name of the container the tezedge monitoring resides in
 - `log-level`: Set logging level
+- `snapshot-type`: The type of the snapshot to take.
+One of the following values: archive, full, all (take all snapshot types)
+- `full-snapshot-image`: The tezedge image used to create the full snapshot.
+Defaults to: "tezedge/tezedge:latest"

 ## Nginx fancy index configuration